Skip to content

 Practice Yoga in the Cold

-Yoga in cold winter temperatures, with the sun warming you a little, and beautiful backdrops, only enhances that feeling.
+Yoga in cold winter temperatures, with the sun warming you a little and beautiful backdrops, only enhances that feeling.
 While December is freezing, January brings hopes and resolutions.
-It’s a great moment to start down your path toward better health and inner peace.
+It’s a wonderful moment to start down your path toward better health and inner peace.
 Begin your practice in peaceful Rishikesh at the start of the year itself!

 Yoga Teacher Training in Rishikesh